rbadrin/DevOps/README.md

 Created an issue and closed it.

 Deployed the application on heroku cloud platform ( https://ancient-bayou-70234.herokuapp.com/ ).
+The automated deployment happens only on the main branch.

 Created an docker image for the python app (https://hub.docker.com/repository/docker/badri311/pythonapp).